GitEvil/e2e-testsuite-platform/README.md

             `-- support
 ```

-Inside the `Resources/app/<environment>/test/e2e` folder, please run `npm init -y` to create a `package.json`.
-It's very convenient to place a script inside the newly created `package.json` to run the tests locally.
-To do so, please add the following section:
+Navigate to `Resources/app/<environment>/test/e2e` and run `npm init -y` to create a `package.json`.
+A convenient way to run tests locally is to place a script inside the newly created `package.json`.
+Simply add the following code section:

 ```json
 "scripts": {